amirahnasihah/backend-development/07-nodejs-and-sql/sequelize-basic/talentlabs.md

 Project.belongsToMany(Company, { through: CompanyProjects });
 ```

-Example; an actor can have many movies, and movies can have many actors.
+Example; an actor can have many movies, and movies can have many actors. a company can have many projects, and projects can have many companies contractors.

 ```javascript